Spring Ridge Academy

-Spring Ridge Academy, is a behavioral health residential facility for female adolescents 13-17 years old. in 2023 spring ridge academy accounced on there website they had permently closed.
+Spring Ridge Academy, was a behavioral health residential facility for female adolescents 13-17 years old.
+In 2023, Spring Ridge Academy announced on their website they had permanently closed.

 Background

 The campus was originally a house with a barn attached and only had one student.
-It is now capable of housing up to 76 girls with a facility that includes classrooms, medical areas, labs, and athletic fields and courts.
-Spring Ridge Academy is currently operated by Suzanne Courtney (Executive Director).
+By the end, it was capable of housing up to 76 girls with a facility that included classrooms, medical areas, labs, and athletic fields and courts.
+Spring Ridge Academy was operated by Suzanne Courtney (Executive Director) at its time of closure.

 Programming

-Spring Ridge Academy describes itself as a "clinical therapeutic program with a college preparatory academic curriculum".
+Spring Ridge Academy described itself as a "clinical therapeutic program with a college preparatory academic curriculum".

-The program includes four phases that each student is expected to complete at their own pace.
-The program's average length of stay is 14 to 18 months.
+The program included four phases that each student completed at their own pace.
+The program's average length of stay was 14 to 18 months.

-Parents or guardians who have their child admitted to Spring Ridge pay tuition and fees.
-Medical insurance may cover part of the costs.
+Parents or guardians who had their child admitted to Spring Ridge paid tuition and fees.
+Medical insurance may have covered part of the costs.